 Quality tests for loci and samples

 There was a substantial number of blanks (Bs) (no amplification) and unreadable genotypes (Us) (Supplementary file S1).
 We thus used the same approach as the one developed by Kaboré et al. (Kaboré, MacLeod et al., 2011).
-If missing data (Bs and Us) translates into poor quality of corresponding isolates (poor conservation conditions of the extract, poor PCR conditions and/or outlier individuals displaying poor match of primers with targeted flanking sequences), this should then also correlates with an increase of dropouts of one allele in heterozygous individuals (fake homozygous profiles).
-We thus expected a negative correlation between the number of blanks (NBs) and the number of heterozygous loci (NHz) of the same individual, and between the number of unreadable loci (NUs) and NHz.
+If missing data (Bs and Us) translates into poor quality of corresponding isolates (poor conservation conditions of the extract, poor PCR conditions and/or outlier individuals displaying poor match of primers with targeted flanking sequences), this should then also correlate with an increase of dropouts of one allele in heterozygous individuals (fake homozygous profiles).
+We thus expected a negative correlation between the number of blanks (NBs) and the number of heterozygous loci (NHz), in the same individual, and between the number of unreadable loci (NUs) and NHz.
 Additionally, NBs and NUs should be positively correlated.
 We measured and tested these correlations with one-sided Spearman's rank correlation tests under the package R-commander (rcmdr) (Fox, 2005; Fox, 2007) for R version 4.0.5 (R-Core-Team, 2020).

 Finding the relevant structure levels